backbone-paginator/backbone.paginator/README.md

 * ```Paginator.requestNextPage()```: Request the next page of results from the service
 * ```Paginator.requestPreviousPage()```: Request the previous page of results from the service

+Currently in the process of extending queryParam support for sending sort and other parameters to the backend so sorting it possible there as well as client-side.

 ##Credits